alexarice/homepage-styx/src/index.md

 <img class="photo" src="rice.jpg" width="200" title="Photo Credit: George Kaye">

-I have just transferred to the University of Cambridge after completing the first year of my PhD at the University of Birmingham.
+I am studying at the University of Cambridge after completing the first year of my PhD at the University of Birmingham.
 I am working under the supervision of [Jamie Vicary](https://www.cl.cam.ac.uk/~jv258/).

 ## Contact